 With investors increasingly focused on ESG and sustainability considerations, we have been examining how best to achieve both financial and sustainability goals in large, liquid, multi-asset portfolios.
-The below introduces our approach to building a strategic asset allocation with a high expected return-to-risk ratio across economic environments, using assets aligned to the United Nations Sustainable Development Goals.
-This research is featured as a chapter within the publication, Sustainable Investing: A Path to a New Horizon edited by Herman Bril, Georg Kell, Andreas Rasche.
+The below introduces our approach to building a strategic asset allocation balanced across economic environments, using assets aligned to the United Nations Sustainable Development Goals.
+This research is featured as a chapter within the publication, Sustainable Investing: A Path to a New Horizon edited by Herman Bril, Georg Kell, Andreas Rasche. © 2020 Bridgewater Associates, LP

 For decades, Bridgewater has engineered scalable portfolios to help institutional investors achieve their goals.
 In the past, these goals have typically been financial (e.g., return and risk targets), but now many investors are also seeking to achieve environmental, social, and governance (ESG) impacts through their portfolios.
 We believe the best way to achieve both financial investment goals and ESG impact goals is through portfolio engineering that incorporates these objectives holistically, beginning with crisply defining an investor’s goals, systematically looking across a variety of asset classes to find assets that are aligned to these goals, and then combining those assets to create a portfolio that is designed to achieve the highest possible ratio of return to risk.